asetalias/talks/AmityYouthFest2k18/SPIRIT.md

+## Spirit
-*Hackathons are a lot like marathons.
+**Hackathons are a lot like marathons.
 People go to marathons for many different reasons.
 Some people go because they want to compete at a high level.
 But most of us take part because we want to improve ourselves, make friends, and have fun.
-It’s great that hackathons cater to so many different motivations from a wide variety of people.*
+It’s great that hackathons cater to so many different motivations from a wide variety of people.**

 It’s good to keep in mind that although hackathons are structured like a competition, most people are there to learn and have a good time.